wagutoxd/testes/readme.md

 ----

 My start in coding and programming!
-Here I'll test, research and play with coding and the languages I'm studying (right now, only HTML and CSS).
+Here I'll test, research and play with coding and the languages I'm studying (right now, only HTML and CSS - I know, I know...
+I've been told these are not programming languages... xD but I'll get there!).

 My intention is to use this repository as a lab and practice, transforming the project in a more elaborate page as I develop my skills, making the code more clear, perfecting it and adding functionalities and porpouse.

 At this moment, there's no concept or plan.
-In the future I might use it as a personal site and portfolio.
+In the future I might use it as a personal site and/or portfolio.

 Thank you!